 On June 24, 2014, HRM Regional Council approved a request by the Nova Scotia Nature Trust to have four HRM owned properties rezoned to (PA) Protected Area.
 These properties (40.5, 20.2, 18.4 and 5.6 ha) abut or are close to the Purcell’s Cove Conservation Lands.

 The Backlands Coalition is seeking protection of as much as possible of the undeveloped lands within the Backlands in order to conserve important species and ecosystems maintain vital ecosystem services, preserve sites of historical significance, and to allow continued public access to the many trails and enjoyment of a wilderness experience within close proximity to urban core areas.
-Currently 120 ha are formally protected and 508 ha are in crown land.
+Currently 120 ha are formally protected and 508 ha are in Crown land.
 See Fig 1, page 9 in Purcell’s Cove Backlands: Proposed Protected Area, cited below, for the distribution of these lands.
-We are very encouraged by a proposal by the Shaw group and the Nature Conservancy of Canada to protect the largest block (162 ha) of private land in the Backlands by Colpitt and Williams Lakes.

 See the documents and websites below for more information.